ConsciousCode/govee_h7015/research.md

 This is the map of registers I've found so far.
 The register address is in hex, and the contents are in hex unless otherwise noted.
 Some of this is from the snoop log while others are from fuzzing commands like `r/00-ff` to see what responds.
 - `01` on/off state (also used for keepalive)
   - `01` is "on", all other values are "off", normalized to `00`
+- `02` pseudo-register which multi-packet write commands ACK from.
 - `04` dimmer (in percent)
   - Note: 0% is not off, it's just very dim.
 - `05` mode